-This plan is not Affordable Care Act (ACA) compliant and is not available for US citizens.
+This plan is not Affordable Care Act (ACA) compliant.

 For a senior citizen, being uninsured is incredibly dangerous and fiscally irresponsible; however, being accepted into the United States Medicare program can be tricky.
 PIU offers the temporary Bridge Major Medical Insurance Plan to cover senior citizens in the transition period between traditional insurance and Medicare.